dmbarbour/awelon/AboutABC.md

 ABC is not rich in math, nor especially efficient at it.
 High performance graphical or scientific computing should often be handled indirectly, modeled symbolically and compiled for OpenCL or GPU.
 I imagine that, eventually, widely used math operations will be well supported by ABCD.

-*NOTE:* Awelon project systems shall generally track dimensionality properties for numbers.
-Doing so offers pretty good semantic content and safety, and nicely fit structural types.
+*NOTE:* Awelon project systems should eventually track dimensionality properties for most numbers (e.g. 5 kilograms vs. 5 meters).
+Doing so offers pretty good semantic context and safety, and nicely fit structural types.
 There are no primitives for this; just convention.
 See AboutAO for more.

 ### Text